Beyond halo mass: quenching galaxy mass assembly at the edge of filaments: Methodology of our measurement

 \subsection{Removing the effect of halo mass}

-In order to disentangle the effect of environment (local density or proximity to filaments) from the effect of halo mass, we compute the ``residual" of a property for each galaxy with respect to the median value at its halo mass.
+In order to disentangle the effect of environment (local density or proximity to filaments) from the effect of halo mass, we compute the ``residual" of a property for each galaxy with respect to the typical value at its halo mass.
 To do so, we first look at the distribution of the property of interest (e.g., stellar mass) as a function of halo mass.
 Among mean, median, and mode values of the property in a given halo mass bin, we choose the most representative of the bulk of the galaxy population.
 For example, when a distribution is not symmetric but skewed, its mode rather than mean or median is more representative.
-We emphasise that, although we remove galaxies in the vicinity of massive nodes and consider separately the ``on-" and ``off-filament" populations, the relation is measured based on all galaxies.
+Because the distribution is in general asymmetric, the mode is chosen to define the main relation between the property of interest and halo mass.
+We emphasise that, although we remove galaxies in the vicinity of massive nodes and consider separately the ``on-" and ``off-filament" populations, the main relation is measured based on all galaxies.

-Once the median relation is derived, the residual is computed as the deviation from the median relation.
-Here, the deviation is measured in terms of $1\sigma$ scatter\footnote{It is computed as the mean of squared deviations from the median relation.} of the property in the corresponding halo mass bin.
-The $1\sigma$ is computed separately for the galaxies above and below the median relation (i.e., asymmetric scatters).
+Once the main relation is derived, the residual is computed as the deviation from the main relation.
+Here, the deviation is measured in terms of $1\sigma$ scatter\footnote{It is computed as the mean of squared deviations from the main relation.} of the property in the corresponding halo mass bin.
+The $1\sigma$ is computed separately for the galaxies above and below the main relation (i.e., asymmetric scatters).
 The resulting residual values depend slightly on halo mass binning.
 We carefully adjust the binning to trace the majority of galaxies as closely and smoothly as possible.